 But what every playground has in common is that it’s built on a base or ground surface.
 Choosing the right ground cover relies on a total package that includes:

-Let’s look closely at each of these six important factors:
+Let’s look closely at each of these six important factors for outdoor playground flooring options:

 - Ground Cover Availability: Finding a product online or some other source might appear attractive.
 That’s until you discover it’s not readily available in your area and requires expensive shipping costs.
 It also might involve specialized installation skills or machinery.
 You also have to be assured your supplier is readily available in case questions or problems arise.
 They need to be close at hand to visit your project or lend technical support.